Featured TSVP Podcasts

-The short answer: a podcast is like a radio show, but on the internet.
-The long answer is that a podcast is some form of regularly produced digital media hosted on a platform that you can subscribe to, such Apple Podcasts, SoundCloud, or Stitcher Radio.
-When new episodes of your podcast are available, you get a notification or the show is automatically downloaded to your computer or smartphone.
-Most podcasts are episodic, meaning that new shows are released as episodes on a regular basis–weekly, bi-weekly, monthly, or whenever the podcaster decides to publish a new show.
+The short answer: podcasts are like a radio shows, but on the internet.
+The long answer is that podcasts are some form of regularly produced digital media hosted on a platform that you can subscribe to, such Apple Podcasts, SoundCloud, or Stitcher Radio.
+When new episodes of podcasts are available, you get a notification or the shows are automatically downloaded to your computer or smartphone.
+Most podcasts are episodic, meaning that new shows are released as episodes on a regular basis–weekly, bi-weekly, monthly, or whenever the podcasters decide to publish a new show.
 Podcast episodes are usually numbered to help you keep track of them.

-Podcasts are almost always audio productions, meant to be listened to with headphones, computer speakers, on your smart phone, or while driving your car.
-Technically, podcasts can be videos, such as what’s on YouTube, but these usually are not called podcasts.
-You can listen to podcasts almost anywhere you can listen to radio or access the internet–at the gym, sitting in traffic, walking the dog, or while surfing the web.
+Podcasts are almost always audio productions, meant to be listened to with headphones, computer speakers, on your smart phone, while driving your car, walking the dog, working out at the gym, etc. Technically, podcasts can be videos, such as what’s on YouTube, but these usually are not called podcasts.

 Are podcasts free?

-Yes, in most cases podcasts are free.
-Many podcast apps require you to create a free account to use their service, but the podcasts are still free.
+Most podcasts are free to listen.
+However, many podcast apps require you to create a free account to use their service, but the podcasts are still free.
 However, increasingly some podcasters offer paid subscriptions or “premium memberships” to websites to access their podcasts.

 How do I listen to podcasts?

+If you have access to the internet, you can listen to podcasts on your desktop, tablet, smartphone, or other mobile device.
 Podcasts are available on websites and through podcasting “apps”such as Apple Podcasts, SoundCloud, Stitcher Radio, iHeart Radio, TuneIn Radio, or Google Podcasts.
-If you know of a person or organization with a podcast, they will tell you the best way to access their show.
-In most cases, it’s as simple as going to a webpage or podcast app and clicking “play” on the audio player.
+Listening to podcasts is as simple as going to a webpage or podcast app and clicking “play” on the audio player.

-Many podcasters allow you to download episodes to your computer or smartphone.
-You can then listen to the show at your convenience.
-But the great thing about podcasts is that they are “on demand.”
+You can download podcast episodes to your computer or smartphone, and if you’ve subscribed to podcasts through Apple or Google, the episodes are automatically downloaded to the app.
+You can then listen to the podcast at your convenience.
+The great thing about podcasts is that they are “on demand.”
 You can always go back to the show and start, stop, skip ahead, or repeat the show as many times as you like.
 There’s really no need to download anything.